scala/docs.scala-lang/_overviews/toolkit/sttp-request-parameters.md

 {% include markdown.html path="_markdown/install-sttp.md" %}

 ## Making a request with parameters
 The `uri` string interpolator (e.g. in `uri"https://example.com/"`) allows to easily add request parameters.
-Let's say you wanted to add a `filter` request parameter to `https://example.com/list` url, for example: `https://example.com/list?filter=peter`.
-If you wanted to use a static address and always query for `peter`, you would be done now.
+Let's say you want to add a `filter` request parameter to `https://example.com/list` url, for example: `https://example.com/list?filter=peter`.
+If you want to use a static address and always query for `peter`, you would be done now.
 If you want to be a bit more flexible in your code and allow any filters, then you need to add one simple modification.

-## Adding dynamic request parameters
+## Adding custom request parameters
 You can add request parameters dynamically by putting a value name after a `$` sign in the url.
-For example, `https://example.com/list?filter=$name` will replace the `$name` with the `name` value that you have in scope (that is either a `val`, `var`, parameter or any other type of value).
+For example, `https://example.com/list?filter=$name` will replace `$name` with the value of variable `name`.

 ```scala
 import sttp.client3.{SimpleHttpClient, UriContext, basicRequest}